KristofferK/EducationScraper/README.md

     * Data from within 12 hours is considered fresh, and will remain in the the cache.
     * Data older than 12 hours, is considered stale, and will have to be regathered.
   * NoEducationCachingStraegy
     * Considers all data to be stale.
+Basically you don't have caching.
+Mostly useful for when developing or debugging a scraper.

 ## Not implemented yet
 * Not all scrapers have been implemented yet.